 Potential bear viewing at Fish Creek includes both Alaska brown bears (grizzly) and black bears.
-Bears can often be observed and photographed at the site July through mid-September.
-Fish Creek has a run of what may be the largest chum salmon known.
-The chum salmon in fish creek are large enough they were once thought to be a different species.
+Bears can often be observed and photographed at the site from mid-July through mid-September.
+Fish Creek has a run of some of the largest known chum salmon.
+The chum salmon in Fish Creek are so large that they were once thought to be a different species.
 Fish Creek also supports a run of pink salmon.
-The salmon in turn support brown (grizzly), black bears and wolves that feed at Fish Creek July through mid-September.
-Beavers, mink, otters, bald eagles, sharp shined hawks, great blue herons, and many other birds can also been seen at Fish Creek.
-The site is located 4 miles from Hyder, AK, along the Salmon River Road on the way to the Salmon Glacier, the fifth largest glacier in Canada and the largest road-accessible glacier in the world.
+The salmon in turn support brown (grizzly), black bears, and wolves that feed at Fish Creek July through mid-September.
+Beavers, mink, otters, bald eagles, sharp-shinned hawks, great blue herons, and many other birds can also been seen at Fish Creek.
+The site is located 4 miles north of Hyder, AK, along the Salmon River Road on the way to the Salmon Glacier, the fifth largest glacier in Canada and the largest road-accessible glacier in the world.

 Reservations are required for day use at Fish Creek Wildlife Observation Site.
-All visitors 16 years and older will require a day use reservation ticket.
-Tickets are valid for any dates July through mid-September.
-Upon arrival, your ticket will be validated for that day, regardless of which day the ticket was purchased for.
-Ticket options include a 1-day, 3-day, or 7-day ticket option, which will provide non-consecutive day use for 1, 3, or 7 days.
-Fish Creek is open from 6:00 am to 10:00 pm Pacific TIme daily.
-Forest Service employees are at the site during these hours to provide information about the bears and salmon, enforce site rules, and answer questions from visitors.
+All visitors 16 years and older will require a ticket.
+Tickets are valid for any dates beginning July 15 through September 20.
+Upon arrival, your ticket will be validated regardless of the date printed on the ticket.
+Ticket options include a 1-day, 3-day, 7-day, or the NEW season ticket option.
+Multi-day tickets do not have to be used on consecutive days.
+Fish Creek is open from 6:00 am to 10:00 pm Pacific Time daily.
+Forest Service employees are at the site during these hours to provide information about bears and salmon, enforce site rules, and answer questions from visitors.

 Potential bear viewing at Fish Creek includes both Alaska brown bears (grizzly) and black bears.
-Bears can often be observed and photographed at the site July through mid-September.
-Fish Creek has a run of what may be the largest chum salmon known.
-The chum salmon in fish creek are large enough they were once thought to be a different species.
+Bears can often be observed and photographed at the site from mid-July through mid-September.
+Fish Creek has a run of some of the largest known chum salmon.
+The chum salmon in Fish Creek are so large that they were once thought to be a different species.
 Fish Creek also supports a run of pink salmon.
-The salmon in turn support brown (grizzly), black bears and wolves that feed at Fish Creek July through mid-September.
-Beavers, mink, otters, bald eagles, sharp shined hawks, great blue herons, and many other birds can also been seen at Fish Creek.
-The site is located 4 miles from Hyder, AK, along the Salmon River Road on the way to the Salmon Glacier, the fifth largest glacier in Canada and the largest road-accessible glacier in the world.
+The salmon in turn support brown (grizzly), black bears, and wolves that feed at Fish Creek July through mid-September.
+Beavers, mink, otters, bald eagles, sharp-shinned hawks, great blue herons, and many other birds can also been seen at Fish Creek.
+The site is located 4 miles north of Hyder, AK, along the Salmon River Road on the way to the Salmon Glacier, the fifth largest glacier in Canada and the largest road-accessible glacier in the world.

 Reservations are required for day use at Fish Creek Wildlife Observation Site.
-All visitors 16 years and older will require a day use reservation ticket.
-Tickets are valid for any dates July through mid-September.
-Upon arrival, your ticket will be validated for that day, regardless of which day the ticket was purchased for.
-Ticket options include a 1-day, 3-day, or 7-day ticket option, which will provide non-consecutive day use for 1, 3, or 7 days.
-Fish Creek is open from 6:00 am to 10:00 pm Pacific TIme daily.
-Forest Service employees are at the site during these hours to provide information about the bears and salmon, enforce site rules, and answer questions from visitors.
+All visitors 16 years and older will require a ticket.
+Tickets are valid for any dates beginning July 15 through September 20.
+Upon arrival, your ticket will be validated regardless of the date printed on the ticket.
+Ticket options include a 1-day, 3-day, 7-day, or the NEW season ticket option.
+Multi-day tickets do not have to be used on consecutive days.
+Fish Creek is open from 6:00 am to 10:00 pm Pacific Time daily.
+Forest Service employees are at the site during these hours to provide information about bears and salmon, enforce site rules, and answer questions from visitors.

 Mobile/Cellular signal is not available at the site.